Honey Bee Compensation and Industry Development Fund

 Apicultural Industry Advisory Committee (AIAC)

-Under section 70(3) of the Act, AIAC consists of a maximum 9 members appointed by the Minister for Agriculture.
+Under section 70(3) of the Act the AIAC consists of a up to 9 members appointed by the Minister for Agriculture.
+Members are selected for their skills and experience with the apicultural industry, consistent with the prescribed skills under section 70(3) of the Act.

-A total of two project applications were successful in receiving a AIAC 2022 round grant.
+A total of 3 project applications were successful in receiving HBCIDF funding.
 These include:

 - HBCIDF – Summary of projects 2022-2023 (PDF - 96.7 KB)